foureyes/csci-ua.0480-fall2020-034/homework/01-othello-reversi.markdown

 __Description:__

-Creates a _text drawing_ representation of the Tic Tac Toe `board` passed in.
+Creates a _text drawing_ representation of the `board` passed in.
 The board should have:

 * borders between cells
 * the contents of each cell